 That being said.

+It does happen.
 There are plenty of Christians whose lives do spiral out of control and sometimes there is no returning from the dark places they go.
 Unfortunately, it’s a trend that seems to be growing.
 More and more Christians are beginning their spiritual lives well and ending them by rejecting Jesus altogether or telling the world they are “reimagining” or “deconstructing” their faith (Galatians 5:7).
-When we choose the things of this world over the full life Jesus offers we end up turning away from God and all the wholeness He has to offer (John 6:35, John 10:10).
+When we choose the things of this world over the full life Jesus offers we eventually turn away from God and all the wholeness He has to offer (John 6:35, John 10:10).

 Turning from God never ends well (Hebrews 6:4-6, Matthew 24:10-11).